-I woke up with a mission, since it was the last full day of our vacation.
-My mind often becomes a House of parliament as holiday end approaches.
-Passing bills and debating on where to go before we return? which places should we eat at (even if it means eating 5 meals), when to chill, where to chill etc etc. I needed to stop and thankfully I did.
-Good!
-We started off on an easy pace as I washed down the paranoia with a pre-brekky green tea.
-Then we went to eat breakfast at Cafe Chocolatti (one of my favourite) in Calangute.
-The ambience of this place always makes me even more hungry (read: wolfish).
+I woke up with a mission, since it was the last full day of our vacation in Goa.
+My mind often becomes a House of parliament as any holiday end approaches.
+Almost like debating and passing bills on topics of 'where to go' and 'what to eat' before I return to the rozmarra ki zindagi (daily routine life).
+Planning for my big tummy and a greedier mouth requires utmost sincerity and meticulousness :D We decided on (more like I decided ;) :p ) one of my favourite breakfast places - Cafe Chocolatti in Calangute.
+The ambience of this place is a class apart.
+Green and serene.
 We ordered for a carrot cake, a sandwich, a chocolate shake, an orange juice and another cheesy toasty sort of thing.
-Good food, though it was too heavy for an early day meal.
-Their desserts are always the biggest pull!
+Good food! though it was too heavy for an early day meal (as I found out after wolfing down the spread *Oopsie*).
+Got to tell you their desserts are always the biggest pullers!
 Mr. Bling must be thanking his stars that only one cake slice found its way in my tummy.
-My influenced temporary courage aka the sugar rush left him with a face of a bird poop hit person.
-I snatched the scooter key, threw my bag at him and ran towards what would be my toy for the next one hour.
-He didn't look half bad carrying a brown tassle bag on his shoulder ;) Such a sport!
+Because the sugar rush left him with a face of a bird poop hit person.
+Picture this --> I snatched the scooter key, threw my bag at him and ran towards what would be my toy for the next one hour.
+Well, he didn't look half bad carrying a brown tassle bag on his shoulder ;) Such a sport!
 Especially knowing I didn't have a driving license copy with me at that time and neither have I ridden a scooter more than twice in my life.
 Let's just say, the scooter and I wanted to know each other better.
-And Mr. Bling wanted to not know any traffic cop the next one hour of his life.
+And Mr. Bling wanted to NOT know any traffic cop the next one hour of our lives.

-We reached Morjim beach after 20 mins.
+We reached Morjim beach 20 mins later.
 Now, this one is where the least number of hooligans and cows are to be seen.
 It wasn't very crowded, infact kind of dead.
 Not many shacks and this in the season upswing.
 I'm not complaining as such...just saying.
 We lounged on the deck chairs at the beach shack and ordered some Indian food, which we ate looking out to the setting sun.
 Orange sky and the pleasurable sound of the sea waves was a lovely setting indeed.

-And it called for a Kings beer, to make it even more perfect.
-My favourite forever.
+And this setting called for a Kings beer to be complete.
+A Goa tourist's favourite.
 Mr Bling who was visiting Goa for the first time hadn't heard of it, but seemed to be enjoying it nonetheless.
 We rode around the area, absorbed the flavour, hunted for an ATM and guess what?
 There was no queue at the ATM and it was cash loaded!
 In today's time definitely something to feel victorious about.

 The next morning was our scheduled flight, but I had zero intentions of boarding it.
-After practicing my innocent pleading look, I stepped out of my room only to meet the same look on Mr Bling's face.
+After practicing my innocent-pleading look, I stepped out of my room only to meet the same look on Mr Bling's face.
 No time wasted on convincing each other and the trip was extended till the weekend!
 Hurrrrayyy!
 But what about the room extension?
-I wanted to continue staying in these spacious cottages the next two days, so we sprinted to the reception and with the 'out of the way help' from the super sweet staff there our plan continued as it is:) On second thoughts, I remember the staff ladies being quite charmed by Mr. Bling.
+I wanted to continue staying in these spacious cottages the next two days, so we sprinted to the reception where the super sweet staff made sure our plan stayed as we wanted:) On second thoughts, I remember the women staff being quite charmed by Mr. Bling.
 I also remember him being called 'sweeeeeeeeet' and 'niiiiceee' by them more than thrice.
 Ahem ahem.
-Says who, only girls work their charm at such times? ;)